cypress-io/cypress-documentation/content/guides/continuous-integration/bitbucket-pipelines.md

 ## Parallelization

-The [Cypress Dashboard](/guides/dashboard/introduction) offers the ability to [parallelize and group test runs](/guides/guides/parallelization) along with additional insights and [analytics](/guides/dashboard/analytics) for Cypress tests.
+[Cypress Cloud](/guides/cloud/introduction) offers the ability to [parallelize and group test runs](/guides/guides/parallelization) along with additional insights and [analytics](/guides/cloud/analytics) for Cypress tests.

 Before diving into an example of a parallelization setup, it is important to